ndgsghdj/2024-Notes/Computing/11_Networks.md

 ### Port Number
 - Used in combination with an IP address to identify a program that is running on a network
 - All port numbers are assigned in a range from 0 to 65,535.

+### Service Set Identifier (SSID)

+- A string of up to 32 bytes that identifies a Wireless Access Point (WAP) and all the devices connected to it.
+- All wireless devices connected to the same WAP must use the same SSID.

 #### Did you know?
 You can list all the port numbers that are in use on your computer by entering `netstat -na` in the command prompt.